pdrabik223/block_o_automata/README.md

 <li> display max piece cost <- figure out what that means
 <li> engine does not work in a right way,
 we have some bugs there

 </ol>

+# BUGS

+## Edit

+- message system is not implemented
+- run sim never ends
+- delete is not implemented
+- crushes when we exit simulation

+## Level_info
+- reading level from file is fucked

+## Play
+- upon exiting it closes whole game
+- we should return to main menu

+## Engine
+- unmovable block can be moved by crushing into it with move block